How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 Underline—Don’t underline text on your resume.
 Underlining will already be used on digital resumes to identify and email addresses and URLs, such as your LinkedIn profile.
 Any more underlined text and the resume starts feeling messy.

 Font Color—For most resume designs, you’re best sticking with a black color font.
 Black stands out best against light (hopefully white) backgrounds, making it clear and legible.
+It's all about balancing resume style and readability.

 However, if you have a dual-tone resume, with say a heading area in dark blue, white text goes well here.